Keyboard shortcuts

 • Otherwise, A succeeds if and only if an attempt A₂ to match e₂ against s′ in context c′ succeeds, where s′ is the sequence of characters obtained by removing the prefix consumed by A₁ from s, and c′ is c followed by the elaboration of A₁.

-Include mark expressions in the elaboration:
+Include matches of mark expressions in the elaboration:

 An attempt A to match a mark expression against s in context c succeeds if and only if an attempt A′ to match e against s in context c succeeds.